blankworker1/BLANK/README.md

-# Satodime-Android
+# BLANK-Android

-Simple android app to use your [Satodime card](satodime.io) on a smartphone.
+Simple android app to use [BLANK](blank.works) or [Satodime](satodime.io) cards on a smartphone.
-Seal-Unseal-Redeem Bitcoin and other cryptos with a tap on your phone!
+Verify your Bitcoin with a tap on your phone!

-Satodime is an [open-source](https://github.com/Toporin/Satodime-Tool) bearer chip card that allows you to exchange crypto assets like any banknote.
+BLANK is a bearer chip card that allows you to exchange Bitcoin assets like any banknote - powered by open source [Satochip](https://github.com/Toporin/SatochipApplet) technology.

-Safely pass it along multiple times thanks the secure chip, unseal anytime with ease.
+Safely pass it along multiple times thanks to the secure chip in the card.
 Trustless, easy to verify and completly secure.

 ## build and dependencies